Why Choose Cedars-Sinai Marina del Rey Hospital for Foot & Ankle Injury Treatment?

-The orthopedic surgeons at Marina Del Rey Hospital evaluate patients with foot and ankle disorders and provide an individualized treatment advice for each patient.
+The orthopedic surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with foot and ankle disorders and provide a piece of individualized treatment advice for each patient.
 They can help you choose from the various conservative and surgical treatment options that are available.
-The treatment mode that is best for your symptoms and severity of your foot and ankle condition is considered.
+The treatment mode that is best for your symptoms and the severity of your foot and ankle condition is considered.

 Osteotomy: This is a surgical procedure in which the size of the bone is altered by cutting to shorten it, by lengthening it, or by realigning it with adjoining bones and other tissues.
 It is usually performed as a corrective surgery when the bone has healed in an improper manner following its damage.

 Reconstruction of lateral ankle ligament: This surgical procedure is performed when the ankle is unstable and does not resolve upon nonsurgical treatment.
 The operation is carried out under general or local anesthesia.
 A large C or J-shaped incision is made and with the help of an arthroscope, the damaged bones and ligaments are repaired.
 Sometimes, tendons may be used to replace the damaged ligaments.